 Audio Encoding Guidance

-Castos believes that the audio that you upload to our platform should be the same format and bitrate that your audience listens to.
-We do not perform any post-processing on your files because we know that you go to extraordinary lengths to get your episodes sounding Just Right in recording and post-production.
+The audio that you upload to our platform should be the same format and bitrate that your audience listens to.
+Castos does not perform any post-processing on your files.

 File Export Settings

 The export settings that we recommend for all of your audio files are:

 - Bitrate:128 kbps